Due to overwhelming reader request, we have written this guide to help you navigate through the variety of World of Color viewing options.

 MousePlanet tip: In order for the Fastpass machine to dispense a valid show ticket for you, you must first scan your park admission ticket (or annual pass) at the entrance turnstile to activate it for the day.
 This is how Disney prevents you from "cheating" by heading into the park alone with your entire party's annual passes or admission tickets (while everyone else eats breakfast, or during the day while the kids are still in school or your spouse is still at work).
 Don't get burned; make sure everyone in your party is with you when you get in line to enter the park.
 Once everyone's through the gate, though, you can gather up everyone's passes and head to the Fastpass machine by yourself.

 Dubbed the "$15 Fastpass" by some readers, each World of Color picnic comes with your choice of seven entree options (four for adults, three for children), a bottled beverage, and a Fastpass for the World of Color.
 All kid's meals come with a glow bracelet.
 If you reserve your meal online, you'll also receive a World of Color tote bag with each meal, though we've heard that Disney is also giving the bag to walk-up customers.
 There are two ways to purchase a picnic, and how you buy the meal determines which show you will see.
+If you:

 For those who want the full "dinner and a show" experience, Disney offers a dining package at two table-service restaurants: Ariel's Grotto, and the Wine Country Trattoria.
 Both restaurants have a special menu for this package.